Introduction

 But before continuing it will be helpful to keep some things in mind for what has been discussed so far and for what follows.

-And response has to do with mental activity.
-Whether it’s a response of impulse or reflection, thoughtless or thoughtful.
+Be that as it may, the point for now, however, is that response has to do with mental activity.
+Whether the response in question is one of impulse or reflection, thoughtlessness or thoughtfulness.

-From this perspective High Culture is the highest level of thoughtful response known to mankind (we still use the word).
+From this perspective High Culture is the highest level of thoughtful response known to mankind (I still use the word).

 That’s another way of saying it’s the most biologically adaptive mode of response yet devised by human beings.
 It’s elimination poses a great threat to our survival.
-The source of which comes mainly, but not exclusively, in the form of that unmitigated disaster, international disgrace, and global laughing stock that is the United States of America today, and not just the USA.
-But, more important than that, far more, it explains this journal entry.
+The source of that threat today comes mainly, but not exclusively, from that unmitigated disaster, that international disgrace and global laughing stock, that is the United States of America, and not just the USA.

 But, whatever our response - to anything - all mental activity involves four things I would like the reader to keep in mind.